(This post may contain affiliate links. Please read our disclosure policy for more information.)

 Find the Best First Time Skiing Experience

-Choosing your location based on trail difficulty will give you more options during your ski trip.
-This is one of the first time skiing tips we still use today.
+Choosing your location based on trail difficulty will give you more options during your ski trip, one of the skiing tips for first-timers we still use today.
 We don’t want to spend the day with few trail options, so we look at how many acres are open for our skill level.

-Ski runs are graded on levels of difficulty: a green circle (the easiest), blue squares (intermediate), and black diamonds (the most extreme and can be double or triple black diamonds).
+Ski runs are graded on levels of difficulty: a green circle (the easiest), blue squares (intermediate), and black diamonds (runs for the expert skier are the most extreme).
 Ski areas websites often show the total number of skiable acres and the percent of trails or acres by each difficulty level.
 New skiers want mountains with plenty of easy runs, so you don’t get bored on the same few trails all day.

 Search “mountain information” or “mountain stats” to learn more about the trails.
-Here are links to find this information at a few of our favorite Colorado ski areas: Keystone Ski Resort, Loveland Ski Area, and Crested Butte.
+All of our favorite family-friendly Colorado ski areas have this information on their websites.

 3. Know the Basic Ski Lingo